Scyllaly/hcaptcha/README.md

 # hCaptcha
 The package is one of the recommended package on [the official developer guide of HCaptcha](https://github.com/hCaptcha/hcaptcha-integrations-list#laravel).
+No malicious code, ensuring the security of your development supply chain.

 - Purchase a [VPS](https://bwh88.net/aff.php?aff=20075) for developing and deploying applications.